-St Agatha's school enjoyed an exciting and stimulating year in 2011.
+St Agatha's school enjoyed an exciting and stimulating year in 2012.
 Guided by our rationale which is to 'inspire and challenge our children to know, think and value' we continued to develop the learning across the school.
-With ongoing assistance from our Parents and Friends we were able to maintain our acquisition of appropriate learning technologies, and these were integrated into every facet of the curriculum.
+With ongoing assistance from our Parents and Friends we were able to maintain our acquisition of Interactive Whiteboards and provide professional training for our staff.

-The purpose of the Annual School Report is to provide public accountability of the direction of events that have taken place in 2011.
+The purpose of the Annual School Report is to provide public accountability of the direction of events that have taken place in 2012.

-This year saw the completion of the work undertaken through the Building the Education Revolution Project that enhanced the physical environment of our school and particularly the building of our school hall.
-This development has provided a much needed indoor learning environment for our children.
+This year saw the refurbishment to six of our classrooms and our Kindergarten Playground.
+This work was funded by the Catholic Schools Office.
+This development has provided a much needed outdoor learning environment for our children.